vtex-apps/kelkoo/docs/README.md

 1. Access the **Apps** section in your account's admin page and look for the Kelkoo box.
 2. Click on the **Install** button.
-3. Fill out the mandatory fields with your Kelkoo shop ID and the product country identifier.
+3. Type in your Kelkoo shop ID and the product country identifier in the `kelkoo` field.
 4. Click on **Save**.

 > ⚠️ *The shop ID and the product country identifier should be provided by Kelkoo.*

 ### Using VTEX IO Toolbelt

 1. [Install](https://vtex.io/docs/recipes/development/installing-an-app/) the `vtex.kelkoo@1.x` app.
-You can confirm that the app has now been installed by running `vtex ls` again.
+You can confirm that the app has now been installed by running `vtex ls` in your terminal.
 2. Access the **Apps** section in your account's admin page and look for the Kelkoo box.
 3. Click on the **Install** button.
-4. Fill out the mandatory fields with your Kelkoo shop ID and the product country identifier.
+4. Type in your Kelkoo shop ID and the product country identifier in the `kelkoo` field.
 5. Click on **Save**.

 > ⚠️ *The shop ID and the product country identifier should be provided by Kelkoo.*